 Each Lodge that submits a video will receive a commemorative certificate from the Grand Lodge of Minnesota.
 Additionally, Grand Lodge will review submissions looking for favorite answers to each question.
 Judged by the questions’ respective committee sponsors, winning submissions (1st, 2nd, and 3rd place for each category) will receive a commemorative plaque from the Grand Lodge of MN.

-More information is available on the Show and Tell Challenge website (http://bythecompass.org/Challenge)– including examples.
+More information is available on the Show and Tell Challenge website (http://bythecompass.org/Challenge).
+An example submission can be found at https://www.youtube.com/watch?v=-zCe3T1Gh48.
 Submissions will be accepted until midnight on 12/31/2020, and winners will be announced in early 2021.

 This challenge is presented to you, and for you.
 It is an opportunity to connect with your Brothers, reflect on your good works – show them, discuss them, and share them.
 It is an opportunity to inspire others with our greatest treasures, and we thank you for all the hard work you do, and for being part of our great history and good works.